List of Wednesday characters: Barry Dort

 Barry Dort (portrayed by Steve Buscemi) is the Pyro headmaster of Nevermore Academy following the death of Larissa Weems who did not list him on her list of possible successors.

-In 2008, Barry Dort encountered a former soap opera actor named Arnold Hunt who was working as a bartender at the Tiki Tails bar that is frequented by Outcasts and had Gabrielle as one of the siren performers.
-Dort pitched his idea for a Outcast cult called the Morning Song (after the location of Tiki Tails in Florida) while Arnold gets to be his puppet ruler.
+In 2008, Barry Dort encountered a former soap opera actor named Arnold Hunt, who was working as a bartender at the Tiki Tails bar that was frequented by Outcasts and had Gabrielle as one of the siren performers.
+Dort pitched his idea for an Outcast cult called the Morning Song (after the location of Tiki Tails in Florida) while Arnold became his front man.

-Upon being sworn in as the new headmaster fifteen years later, Dort is seeking some donations to the Academy and promotes the co-existence of normies and outcasts.
-When it came to Morticia, Dort blackmailed Bianca into getting her to bring Grandmama Hester Frump to Nevermore Academy to provide a donation in exchange for not terminating Bianca's scholarship.
+Upon being sworn in as the new headmaster of Nevermore Academy fifteen years later, Dort is seeking some donations to the academy and promotes the co-existence of normies and Outcasts.
+When it came to Morticia, Dort blackmailed Bianca into getting her to bring Grandmama Hester Frump to Nevermore to provide a donation in exchange for not terminating Bianca's scholarship.
 He also took a precaution to protect himself from siren abilities with an artifact that was made from Corinthian Coral.
-When it came to the Outcast Day of Remembrance which honors the extinct Outcast species such as Cyclopes, Minotaurs, and Yetis, Dort told Wednesday that he doesn't have plans to honor Weems much to the dismay of Weems' spirit guide form.
+When it came to the Outcast Day of Remembrance which honors the extinct Outcast species such as Cyclopes, Minotaurs, and Yetis, Dort told Wednesday that he doesn't have plans to honor Weems, much to the dismay of Weems' spirit.
 Dort later finds where Bianca had hidden Gabrielle and makes use for them as he doesn't hold grudges.
 Because of Professor Orloff's murder by Isaac Night, Dort was intimidated by Sheriff Ritchie Santiago to have the sheriff's department provide security for the upcoming gala.
 Using Bianca, Dort brainwashes Grandmama Frump into giving her entire fortune to Nevermore while proposing an extension to Nevermore in her honor dedicated to the training of future morticians.
 Then he had Bianca in his office by the time her stepfather Arnold in his Gideon Sterling alias arrive.
-She witnesses Dort burning Arnold alive when he demanded a higher pay.
-Thanks to Agnes DeMille acting on Wednesday's orders during Agnes' dance with Enid, Bianca was able to brainwash Dort into confessing his crimes (who revealed that he planned to defraud Nevermore and flee to Venezuela).
-As the sheriff's department converged, Dort took Bianca hostage and accidentally set one of the chandeliers on fire.
+She witnesses Dort burning Arnold alive when he demanded much more money from Dort.
+Thanks to Agnes DeMille acting on Wednesday's orders during Agnes' dance with Enid, Bianca was able to brainwash Dort into confessing his crimes (revealing that he planned to defraud Nevermore and flee to Venezuela).
+As the Sheriff's Department converged, Dort took Bianca hostage and accidentally set one of the chandeliers on fire.
 Ajax saves Bianca by turning Dort to stone and he is shattered by the falling chandelier.
 Sheriff Santiago had forensics pick up the pieces of Dort.
 Following the incident, Nevermore was closed early once again.